Data analysis reveals a few shock findings

 - 50 per cent scored five of the above risk indicators.

 - The remaining were affected by two or three of the indicators above.

-The most common problem combination was lifestyle blocks on the market a second time and price expectations too high.
-Or perhaps there were issues with the agent's marketing standards and/or negotiation skills.
+The most common problem combination was lifestyle blocks listed on the market by the vendor a second time and price expectations too high.
+Or there were issues with the real estate agent's marketing standards and/or negotiation skills which vary greatly.

 The hidden costs of not selling first time around